ddhartma/Face-Generation-with-DCGANs/README.md

 ![image25]

 ### Reasons for the chosen final hyperparameter setting:
+A whole bunch of parameters setting were tested in sequences (see evaluation above).

 #### n_epochs:
-This parameter was varied between 1 and 1000.
-The best value setting for n_epochs extends to the range 50...100.
+n_epochs was varied between 1 and 1000.
+Its best value setting extends to the range 50...100.
 Lower epoch values lead to underfitting, higher epoch values tend to pronounced noisy behavior of the discriminator loss.
-For both regimes the generated face images are blurred.
+For both extreme regimes the generated face images are blurred.
 Therefore n_epochs was set to 100.

 #### number of conv-layers and deconv-layers:
-Two models were constructed: one with 3 and another with 4 conv and deconv layers for the discriminator and generator, respectively.
-Corresponding images for conv-layers=3 and deconv-layers=3 look similar to conv-layers=4 and deconv-layers=4.
+Two models were constructed: one with 3 and another one with 4 conv and deconv layers for the discriminator and generator, respectively.
+Corresponding images for conv-layers=deconv-layers=3 look similar to conv-layers=deconv-layers=4.
 Hence, a clear trend is hard to distinguish in these examples.
-However, the trend of losses is slightly better for conv-layers=deconv-layers=4 than for conv-layers=deconv-layers=3, i.e. higher (positive) loss for the Generator and slightly lower loss for the Discriminator.
+However, the trend of losses is slightly better for conv-layers=deconv-layers=4 than for conv-layers=deconv-layers=3, i.e. the loss for the Generator is higher and the loss for the Discriminator is slightly lower.
 Therefore conv-layers=4 and deconv-layers=4 have been used for further parameter studies.

 #### batch_size:
-The batch_size was varied between 64 and 512.
+The value range for the batch_size was chosen between 64 and 512.
 A larger batch_size has a positive effect on the computational boost.
-However, if the batch_size is getting too high the feature resolution is getting worse.
+However, if the batch_size is getting too high the feature resolution is getting worse (more blurred).
 This can be clearly seen if one compares a batch_size of 512 with a batch_size of 128.
 Therefore a batch_size of 128 has been chosen.
+Up to a batch_size of 512 no out-of-memory errors were observed (getting critical for higher batch_sizes).

 ##### conv_dim:
 The conv_dim value was investigated in the range between 32 and 256.
 With a higher conv_dim for the Generator and the Discriminator the resolution of feature details is getting higher.
 For example, eyes are better resolved with a conv_dim=256 than with a conv_dim=32.
 However, even a conv_dim of 64 leads to convincing results.

 #### lr:
-Learning rates in the range between 0.01 and 0.0001 were tested.
-In all three cases the GAN is able to learn and generated fake images of faces are successfully constructed.
-However, a of lr=0.001 or lr=0.0001 lead to a slightly better feature resolution than lr = 0.01.
+As learning rates 0.01, 0.01 and 0.0001 were tested.
+In all three cases the GAN is able to learn and generated fake images of faces successfully.
+However, lr=0.001 or lr=0.0001 lead to a slightly better feature resolution than lr = 0.01.

+### Further improvements:
+- To overcome the issue of a biased dataset (celebrity faces that are mostly white): one could add more images of non-white celebrity faces to get a more balanced dataset in the end.

+- The model size is limited by the number of conv-layers and deconv-layers which was set to 4 in maximum.
+Higher values were not tested so far.
+Increasing the model size could especially enhance the feature extraction of the Discriminator.
+The adversarial Generator is then forced to produce images with better feature resolution.

+- A further increase of the conv_dim could lead to better results.
+However, this would significantly increase the training time.

+- The dataset images are 64x64x3 NumPy images.
+In the get_dataloader function I resized the images down to 32x32x3.
+This is the image size for the Discriminator input and the size of the Generator output.
+This resolution of the generated images is noisy.
+If one would keep width=64 and height=64 the images could resemble more the original ones.
+However, this would also increase the training duration.

+- Regarding the optimizer strategy: For the Discriminator as well as for the Generator the same type of optimizer (Adam) was chosen with a learning rate down to 0.0001.
+A combination of different optimizer like SGD for the Discriminator and ADAM for the Generator as proposed by [Soumith](https://github.com/soumith/ganhacks) has not been tested yet.

 ## Acknowledgments